liamwb/Face-Cubic-Glauber-Anim/README.md

 ### Usage

 Run the Python script `main.py` in your favourite way.
 There is a `shell.nix` if you want to use `nix-shell` or `nix develop`, but you certainly don't have to.
+Each directory contains a `.py` file corresponding to a model.

 ## Authors